Do you consider yourself a cocktail connoisseur? Then you need to add smoked cocktails to your happy hour menu.

 Bright, smoky, and sweet, this is one smooth libation if you ask me.

-If you don’t have a cocktail smoker, you can still add a smoky element to this cocktail with a few drops of liquid smoke.
+If you don’t have a cocktail smoker, you can still add a smoky element with a few drops of liquid smoke.

 Walk into any cocktail bar and you can order an old-fashioned cocktail.
 What I bet you can’t get is this incredible smoke and spice concoction.